David Gordon Green's unrealized projects: Fat Albert

 Green admitted in a July 11, 2003 interview with MTV News that he wanted to direct a live action film adaptation of Bill Cosby's Fat Albert and the Cosby Kids.
 Green stated, "I’ve had two goals as far as movies are concerned forever that I can remember.
 One of them was to [make] Dunces, and [then] more than anything in the whole world, I really wanna do Fat Albert.
 I got really depressed because they were about to go into production on Fat Albert a year ago with Forest Whitaker directing, so I was super pissed."
 After Whitaker dropped out of Fat Albert, Green campaigned to direct the film.
 Green was unsuccessful.
 The film was instead directed by Joel Zwick and released in 2004.

 The Precious Few

-It was reported on July 25, 2003 that Green was working on a script of a film titled Precious Few.
+It was reported on July 25, 2003, that Green was working on a script of a film titled The Precious Few.
 Green co-wrote the script with Danny McBride.
 It has been said that the film is about demolition derbies.
 The Independent reported that had the film been greenlighted, Green was to have cast Paul Schneider as "a gay mechanic named Tess."
-Green said of the project in 2011, "I would love to (make it).
+Green said of the project in 2011, "I would love to [make it].
 We’ve been around for a couple years trying to get it financed.
 Yeah that would be our flagship film if we can find a great international financier.
 I wrote it with my buddy when I was all drugged up on painkillers after having jaw surgery and somehow, in six days, we cranked out something we were really proud of.”